 How many shops are there?

 There is a lot in flux as to the count of retail locations.
 Nonetheless, the following is the result of our initial categorization efforts for the entire list of retail locations.
+Depending on your perspective on the industry, you might be surprised about the size of mass market, or the size of traditional bike shops.

 The big difference with Canada is an increase in outdoor retailers.
 This makes sense as we move to higher latitudes, there is a shorter cycling season and more need to blend categories.

 Making the point more dramatically is Norway, where two thirds of retail locations are Multi-Sport.
+You can see my recent blog post about estimating the size of the Norwegian market here.